m6freeman/m6freeman.github.io/docs/index.md

         - Installed new version of software across distributed network of `AWS EC2` servers
         - Worked directly with database and cloud administrators to migrate existing data and schemas from on-prem to cloud
         - Performed requirements gathering and discovery for existing document ingestion pipeline
-        - Updated, refactored, or entirely rewrote (when necessary) approx. 40 distributed `VBScript` applications facilitating the traffic of documents into the archive across numerous on-prem and cloud networks
+        - Updated, refactored, or entirely rewrote (when necessary) approx. 40 distributed `VB.NET` applications facilitating the traffic of documents into the archive across numerous on-prem and remote networks
     - Performed virtual and in-person training for dozens of employees with varying technical abilities, spanning 4 enterprise verticals, on the use of the product
     - Worked directly with the vendor on technical issues, troubleshooting outages, and performing minor version upgrades
     - Actively perform technical and administrative support
-- Introduce new and modify existing features, perform debugging and patching, and perform project and infrastructural upgrades to legacy enterprise Financial, Payroll, HR, and Benefits solutions with `dotnet framework 4.x` to `dotnet8`, `Powershell`, and `VB`
+- Introduce new and modify existing features, perform debugging and patching, and perform project and infrastructural upgrades to legacy enterprise Financial, Payroll, HR, and Benefits solutions with `dotnet framework 4.x` to `dotnet8`, `Powershell`, and `VB.NET`
-- Maintain and distribute `REST` and `SOAP` APIs, and store and customer facing web interfaces with `ASP.NET MVC`
+- Maintain and distribute `REST` and `SOAP` APIs, and customer facing web interfaces with `ASP.NET MVC`

 ### **California Institute of Applied Technology, San Diego CA** *2019-2021*